FOULAB/foubot9000/README.md

     > Executing this on your computer outside of a chroot ***will* override your configs** for i3, WeeChat, and Xresources.
     > It *will* also pollute your home directory.

-3. In `~/foubot/bin/`, provide a wego binary patched for [broken functionality](https://github.com/schachmat/wego/pull/175), along with a build of hwatch if not already installed via package manager.
+3. If wego and/or hwatch have been built from source, place the binaries in `~/foubot/bin/`.

 4. Generate an [OpenWeatherMap](https://openweathermap.org) API key.